I've spent the past four weeks camping at Fort Abraham Lincoln State Park while I've been working

 topic of an earlier entry (see News: August 8, 2001)

-Above left: An old Army blockhouse – and, in the distance, another blockhouse better known as the North Dakota Capitol Building.
+there's another blockhouse – better known as the North Dakota Capitol Building.

-Above right: And here's the eastern blockhouse (and a beautiful truck).
+Above right: And here's the eastern blockhouse at Fort Lincoln (and a beautiful truck).

-Above right: And speaking of loud, these soldiers are firing a Gatling Gun, the first type of machine gun.
+Above left: And speaking of loud, these soldiers are firing a Gatling Gun, the first type of machine gun.
 Gatlin

 guns were used throughout the American West during the late 1800s.